MRQ67/youtube-auto-pip/DOCUMENTATION.md

 - MutationObserver to detect DOM changes
 - Periodic checks for video elements
 - YouTube-specific selectors and events
+- Enhanced video state detection (checking if videos are actually playing, not just present)

 ### PiP Control